House of teacher

-The House of teacher (Дом учителя) is an ancient mansion in the central part of Taganrog.
+The House of Teacher (Дом учителя) is a mansion in the central part of Taganrog.

 History

-The ancient mansion, one-story with semi-basement, on Petrovskaya St. 89 is built at the beginning of the 19th century.
-In the list of monuments of history and architecture is registered as the building of Commercial court.
-A household belonged: since 1807 — to the gardener of the gardens Manoylo Laskaraki; from 1873 to 1880 — to the honorary citizen of Taganrog Dmitry Laskaraki; from 1890 to 1906 — to E. Aleksopulo's successors; in 1915 — to the honorary citizen of Taganrog V. I. Voronin.
+The ancient mansion on Petrovskaya St. 89 was built at the beginning of the 19th century.
+In the list of monuments of history and architecture it is registered as the building of Commercial Court.

-According to the map of the city of 1863 – in a household "The commercial court in the private house" was placed.
-Since 1912 – private school of the I category E. M. Granovsky (a course of men's gymnasiums – four main classes) with an annual payment of 120 rubles.
+According to the map of the city of 1863 – in a household "The Commercial Court in the Private House" was placed.
+After 1912, a private school of the I category resided in the building.

-Since December 3, 1943, in a household, the House of pioneers which existed here till February 1944 (it was transferred to the building of Children's music school of P.I.
+Since December 3, 1943, the House of Pioneers which existed here till February 1944 (it was transferred to the building of Children's music school of P.I.
 Tchaikovsky) opened.
 Then in the building, the Teacher's club (The house of workers of education) was arranged.